 Married now for 33 years to a singer-minister, Sharon and her husband have poured into the lives of their four children, all of whom are now adults, and all of whom are strong musicians themselves.
 Their talents represent a wide range of vocal strengths, songwriting successes, instrumental expertise, and teaching skills.
 Their experiences include musical tours all over the United States and in many other countries.
 Their educational accomplishments include degrees in applied voice and studio recording.
 Sharon and her musical family travel - in their RV - singing and playing Christian music.
 Her children grew up under her musical tutelage, as she was their music teacher at Southland Academy in Americus, Georgia, for 20 years.
 It was during this time that Sharon's responsibilities included preparing as many as 600 elementary students for multiple programs during the academic year.
 For many of those years, she also directed the middle- and high school choral groups, as well.

 Sharon has recently returned to her native Georgia, after having lived in Tulsa, Oklahoma for five years.
 While there, Sharon was the keyboardist and vocal coach for one of the many church music teams at Rhema Bible Church, where she played at their Tulsa and Oklahoma City locations.
 Many of the services were televised and/or live-streamed.

 Sharon has steadily taught private piano since 1996, having maintained a roster of 30+ students, in every place that she has lived.
 As an instructor, her goals are to:

 1) Find the "bend" of the student.

-2) Introduce, encourage, and develop paths of piano study: note-reading, playing by ear, and the theoretical inroads which
+2) Introduce, encourage, and develop paths of piano study: note-reading, playing by ear, and the theoretical inroads which support.

 3) Acquaint the student with long-term life goals that would validate his/her musical pursuits, showcasing a glorious outcome!